olvaffe/olv-notes/linux/scripts/kconfig/config.md

 ## Finding Drivers

+- on a working kernel, for each device under `/sys/devices`, look for
+  - `driver` is the driver of the device
+  - `subsystem` is the bus the device is on
+  - `modalias` is the magic string modprobe uses to load a module
+    - on platform bus, it is formed from
+      - of compatible string,
+      - acpi `_HID` and `_CID`, or
+      - hardcoded name
+  - `of_node` is the corresponding of node
+    - `dtc -I fs /sys/firmware/devicetree/base` to dump the entire of tree
+  - `firmware_node` is the corresponding acpi node
 - `find /sys/devices -name driver | xargs readlink -e | sort | uniq`
   - this lists all drivers that are bound to some devices
   - no unused driver